 Sleep may be the most critical thing you can do to take care of yourself.
 Balancing remote work and sleep is a constant challenge.
-If you’re feeling overwhelmed or stressed, we highly recommend prioritizing your sleep first—especially if you’re an HR leader.
+If you're feeling overwhelmed or stressed, we highly recommend prioritizing your sleep first—especially if you're an HR leader.
+And what better week to start than National Sleep Awareness Week!

 Why HR Leaders Struggle with Remote Work and Sleep

 HR leaders have one of the most demanding jobs there is.
+Here are just a few of the responsibilities HR leaders like you have that interfere with sleep:

 - Managing a constant flow of new tasks